anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The JSON serialization of vouchers implicitely accomodates the above, since the voucher is just a map (or dictionary).
 Map keys are just strings, and creating unique strings is easy to do by including the manufacturer's domain name.

-In CBOR serialization {{RFC9148}}/{{RFC9254}}, the situation is not so clear.
+In CBOR serialization {{RFC9148}}/{{RFC9254}}, the situation is not so easy.
 The delta encoding for keys requires new keys to use the absolute Tag(47) for new entities.
-The extensions might need to use the Private Use SID values, or acquire SID values for their own use.
+An extension might need to use the Private Use SID values, or acquire SID values for their own use.

 Where the process has become complex is when making standard extensions, as has happened recently, resulting in this document.
 The processes which were anticipated to be useful, (the "augment" mechanism) turned out not to be the case, see {{extendfail}}.

+Instead, a process similiar to what was done by {{?RFC8520}} has been adopted.
+In this, extensions are listed in a new leaf by that name.
-The "extensions" list attribute definied in this model allows for new standard extensions to be defined.
+In JSON serialization, these extensions require a unique name, and this MUST be allocated with IANA in the The "extensions" list attribute definied in this model allows for new standard extensions to be defined.
 Items within that list are strings (in JSON serialization), or integers (in CBOR serialization), as defined by the Voucher Extension Registry.